Davidson Black: Career

 In 1909, Black became an anatomy instructor.
-He spent half a year in 1914 working under neuroanatomist Grafton Elliot Smith, in Manchester, England.
+He spent half a year in 1914 working under a neuroanatomist Grafton Elliot Smith, in Manchester, England.
 Smith was studying Piltdown Man during this time.
 This began an interest for Black in human evolution.

 In 1917 he joined the Royal Canadian Army Medical Corps, where he treated injured returning Canadian soldiers.

 In 1919, after his discharge from the Canadian Army Medical Corps, he went to China to work at Peking Union Medical College.
 Starting as Professor of Neurology and Embryology, he would be promoted to head of the anatomy department in 1924.
 He planned to search for human fossils in 1926, though the College encouraged him to concentrate on teaching.
 During this period Johan Gunnar Andersson, who had done excavations near Dragon Bone Hill (Zhoukoudian) in 1921, learned in Sweden of Black's fossils examination.
 He gave Black two human-similar molars to examine.
 The following year, with a grant from the Rockefeller Foundation, Black began his search around Zhoukoudian.
 During this time, though military unrest involving the National Revolutionary Army caused many western Scientists to leave China, Davidson Black and his family stayed.

 Black then launched a large scale investigation at the site.
 He was appointed primary coordinator.
 As such, he appointed both Western and Chinese scientists.
 In summer 1926, two molars were discovered by Otto Zdansky, who headed the excavations and who described them in 1927 (Bulletin of the Geolocical Survey, China) as fossils of genus Homo.
 Black thought they belonged to a new human species and named them Sinanthropus pekinensis.
 He carried this tooth in a small copper case lined with velvet attached to his belt.

 Later, he presented the tooth to the Rockefeller Foundation, which wanted more specimens before further grants would be given.